-- Enter Password and click the “Create your store” button.
+- Enter your Password and click the “Create your store” button.

 Note: You can edit the URL of your store.
 Or we can change it later with a custom domain.

-After that, you will see a Page with the title: Tell us a little about yourself.
-Here you need to add your prior experience within online selling; if you are a beginner in online selling and never tried any other platform or don’t have current revenue…
+After that, you will see a page with the title: Tell us a little about yourself.
+Here you need to add your prior experience in online selling; if you are a beginner in online selling and have never tried any other platform or don’t have current revenue…

-- You can SKIP this step by click below “Skip” button.
+- You can SKIP this step by clicking below “Skip” button.